 - Workers’ compensation provides only medical and wage-loss benefits.
 It does not cover other types of damages, including pain and suffering and punitive damages.
 Those damages, however, can be sought in a third-party liability claim.

 Examples of third parties who may be sued after a workplace accident in Virginia include:

 - Property owners

 One major difference between a workers’ compensation claim and a third-party liability claim is that the injured worker must establish the fault of one or more parties.
 This requires the skills and resources of a legal team that has experience with workplace injury cases.

 Navigating the intersection between workers’ compensation and a possible personal injury claim can be complicated.
 If you or a loved has been injured on the job, and you believe someone other than an employer or co-worker is responsible, you should not go it alone.

-The law firm of Geoff McDonald & Associates, P.C., can review your case for free and help you to explore all of your options for a recovery.
+The Richmond workers compensation lawyers at Geoff McDonald & Associates, P.C., can review your case for free and help you to explore all of your options for a recovery.
 Simply contact us today.